 Fuji’s official climbing season is from early June to mid-September, when the trails and mountain facilities are open, and the weather is usually mild.
 Although it will be very busy with both Japanese hikers and foreign tourists, it’s recommended for people without much hiking experience to go at this time.
 The main challenge of the climb is that it is relatively strenuous and the air gets thinner as you gain altitude, but it doesn’t pose any major difficulties regarding climbing skills.
 This, along with there being many other people there during climbing season, means you shouldn’t require a guide.

 The easiest way to travel to Mount Fuji is to take the Keio express bus from Shinjuki in Tokyo, which takes just over two hours.
 This will drop you off at the Kawaguchiko 5th Station, which is the start of the climb.
-Flights to Tokyo start from around £500 in July, but this is sure to be a once in a lifetime experience that’s worth spending the money on.

 Wherever you end up travelling to, remember to collect your travel money before you go to avoid expensive charges whilst you’re abroad.
 If you’re planning to book onto trips to see volcanoes, it’s best to have cash with you.
 Many of the sites will be in rural locations where you won’t have access to a cash machine, so it’s always better to go prepared.